reiinakano/personal_exercises/README.md

 # personal_exercises
-These are short scripts I wrote for practicing software engineering interviews.
+These are short scripts I write for practicing software engineering interviews.

 The files here are a mix of: